-"Pass-through" businesses like partnerships and S-corporations now generate over half of U.S. business income and account for over half of the post-1980 rise in the top-1% income share.
+"Pass-through" businesses like partnerships and S-corporations now generate over half of U.S. business income and account for much of the post-1980 rise in the top-1% income share.
 We use administrative tax data from 2011 to identify pass-through business owners and estimate how much tax they pay.
 We present three findings.
 (1) Relative to traditional business income, pass-through business income is substantially more concentrated among high-earners.
-(2) The average federal income tax rate on U.S. pass-through business income is 19%-much lower than the average rate on traditional corporations.
-(3) Thirty percent of the income earned by partnerships-the largest pass-through form-cannot be traced unambiguously to identifiable, ultimate owners.
-If pass-through activity had remained at 1980's low level, strong but straightforward assumptions imply that the 2011 average U.S. tax rate on total U.S. business income would have been 28% rather than 24%, and tax revenue would have been at least \$100 billion higher.
+(2) Partnership ownership is opaque: 20% of the income goes to unclassifiable partners, and 15% of the income is earned in circularly owned partnerships.
+(3) The average federal income tax rate on U.S. passthrough business income is 19%-much lower than the average rate on traditional corporations.
+If pass-through activity had remained at 1980's low level, strong but straightforward assumptions imply that the 2011 average U.S. tax rate on total U.S. business income would have been 28% rather than 24%, and tax revenue would have been approximately \$100 billion higher.

-\This work does not necessarily reflect the views of the U.S. Treasury Department.
+^{}This work does not necessarily reflect the views of the U.S. Treasury Department.
 We thank Alan Auerbach, Curtis Carlson, Martin Feldstein, Austan Goolsbee, Marty Harris, Jim Hines, Joe Koshansky, Adam Looney, James Mackie, Larry May, Janet McCubbin, Susie Nelson, Jim Poterba, Emmanuel Saez, Nina Shumofsky, Larry Summers, Alan Viard, George Yin, and Gabriel Zucman, as well as participants in the National Tax Association Spring Symposium and the Statistics of Income Consultants Panel for helpful conversations on this topic.
-We thank Prab Upadrashta for excellent research assistance.
-Yagan gratefully acknowledges financial support from the University of California at Berkeley's Burch Center for Tax Policy and Public Finance, Zwick gratefully acknowledges financial support from the University of Chicago, and Zidar gratefully acknowledges support from the Kathryn and Grant Swick Faculty Research Fund and Booth School of Business at the University of Chicago.
+We thank Jessica Henderson and Prab Upadrashta for excellent research assistance.
+Yagan gratefully acknowledges financial support from the University of California at Berkeley's Burch Center for Tax Policy and Public Finance.
+Zidar gratefully acknowledges support from the Kathryn and Grant Swick Faculty Research Fund and the University of Chicago Booth School of Business.
+Zwick gratefully acknowledges financial support from the Neubauer Family Foundation, the Polsky Center, and the Hultquist Faculty Research Endowment at the University of Chicago Booth School of Business.

 The structure of business activity used to be relatively simple, with C-corporations traditional corporations subject to the corporate income tax-earning the vast majority of business income.
 This is no longer the case.
 C-corporations now account for less than half of business income, with "pass-throughs"-businesses whose annual income is taxed at the owner-level-growing rapidly in importance (Slemrod, 1996; Carroll and Joulfaian, 1997; Gordon and Slemrod, 2000; Yagan, 2015).
-Figure 1 shows this dramatic transformation: 54.2% of U.S. business income in 2011 was earned in the pass-through sectors, compared to only 20.7% in 1980.
+Figure 1 shows this dramatic transformation: 54.2% of U.S. business income in 2011 was earned in the pass-through sectors, compared to only 20.7% in 1980.1

 The rise of pass-throughs accounts for much of the rise in income inequality over the last three decades.
-Figure 2 uses Piketty and Saez (2003) data (updated through 2013) to plot two series: the actual share of Form 1040 household income accruing to the top-1% highestincome tax-filing over the last century and the hypothetical share holding pass-through income fixed at the 2013 level.
+Figure 2 uses Piketty and Saez (2003) data (updated through 2013) to plot two series: the actual share of Form 1040 household income accruing to the top-1% highest-income tax-filing over the last century and the hypothetical share holding pass-through income fixed at the 1980 level.
 As is well-known, the top-1% income share doubled (from 10.0% to 20.1%) between 1980 and 2013.
-Less well-known is that over half (56%) of that increase came in the form of higher pass-through business income.
+Less well-known is that 41% of that increase came in the form of higher pass-through business income.2